 Spending some time in my hometown of Windsor, Ontario, Canada is eliciting some serious nostalgia.
 The following is Part I of a two part series of portraits found in a box under the stairs in my parents' basement.
 Part II, Working Class Kids: Early 90s Skinhead Portraits may be found here.
 All shots were taken with a Canon AE-1.
 The last photo was the only not taken by me (and I have no idea who did, but it was with my Canon).
 I originally developed a number of these by hand.
 I grew up listening to punk, hardcore, oi!, streetpunk, seminal punk....I lived in a house with three brothers, two of them being record geeks who listened to the above incessantly. … [Read more...]

 All photos were taken at the North American Black Historical Museum located in Amherstburg, Ontario, Canada.
 Amherstburg played a vital role as a crossing point for Americans escaping slavery during the nineteenth century.
 From the Museum's website: Amherstburg meant freedom, as the Canadian destination for many Black people escaping slavery in the United States.
 The Museum is uniquely situated to resource a profound history, steeped in its surroundings, to further extend public knowledge and enjoyment.
-The Museum features an original residence and church of former slaves, toward its mandate to acquire, preserve, interpret, research and … [Read more...]
+The Museum features an original residence and church of former slaves, toward its mandate to acquire, preserve, interpret, research and exhibit a collection of objects of historical … [Read more...]